dikiciemre/dikiciemre/README.md

 <br>

-### What ı am  doing now: ⏲
+### What I'm Doing Now: ⏲
 <hr>
-I'm developing a project for Myself 🚀. <br>
+I'm developing a project for myself 🚀. <br>
-I'm doing some exercises for ımprove my skills in my free time 📃. <br>
+I'm doing some exercises to improve my skills in my free time 📃. <br>
-I also work as a FreeLancer 💻.
+I also work as a Freelancer 💻.

 <br>
 <br>